 I specialise in molecular genetics, so I am often found in the molecular lab looking at differential gene expression, extracting DNA for genotyping, or using SMRT-sequencing technology to look at whole transcriptomes.
 I need to be organised, good at multitasking and confident at learning new approaches and testing new protocols.'

-Some posts are temporary and linked to Research Council grants, but many lab technician positions are permanent - with salaries of more than £27,000 not uncommon.
-'This does make a world of difference and for a more stable working situation,' says Chris Durrant, molecular microbiology technician at Queen Mary University of London’s (QMUL) School of Biological and Chemical Sciences.
+Some posts are temporary and linked to Research Council grants, but many lab technician positions are permanent - with salaries of more than £28,000 not uncommon.

 The range of continuing professional development (CPD) opportunities available positively correlates with an employee's level of seniority.
 More experienced staff often enjoy professional training in key areas of management such as budgeting, risk assessment and staff supervision.

-Lab technicians are constantly enhancing their scientific and technical credentials.
-They work on an extremely wide range of projects with colleagues, developing a broader subject expertise, and new skills and approaches.
-Larger universities may even offer structured training programmes.
+As well as enhancing their scientific and technical credentials, lab technicians focus heavily on research and making discoveries.
+They work on a range of projects with colleagues, developing a broader subject expertise, and developing new skills and approaches.

-Technicians often work closely with student lab members, and can be responsible for explaining or demonstrating new experiments and equipment.
-This, reveals Dr Monaghan, enhances lab technicians' CVs with teaching experience - and such exposure to the classroom can even inspire them into teacher training.
+Lab technicians often work closely with student lab members.
+This enhances a lab technicians CV with teaching experience - and such exposure to the classroom can even inspire them into teacher training.

-However, this means that teaching lab technicians can work irregular hours.
+However, teaching lab technicians can work irregular hours meaning a degree of flexibility is required.
 They may, for example, begin work before 9am if classes are due, and potentially stay late to ensure that equipment is put away, cleaned or recorded.
 If they're supervising undergraduate or Masters degree students on their projects or dissertations, they may be required to undertake additional out-of-hours' work.